Allen-Stevenson School: History

-In 1974, Desmond Cole became Headmaster and served in that capacity for 16 years.
+In 1974, Desmond Cole (previously the head of UNIS) became Headmaster and served in that capacity for 16 years.
 During his tenure, he created the Middle School division.

 In 1983, The Allen-Stevenson School celebrated its first 100 years and published The Allen-Stevenson Centennial Album.
 Around that time an East 77th Street addition, designed by A-S parent Alfredo De Vido, was built onto the school.

 In 1990, the Board of Trustees appointed David Trower as Allen-Stevenson's seventh Headmaster.
 In 2001, Allen-Stevenson launched its first website to improve communication about the School.

 In 2007, a total renovation-expansion of the school interior was completed, which preserved the school's Classical Revival brick and Victorian brownstone facades according to New York Landmarks Preservation Commission guidelines for the Upper East Side Historic District.

 In 2008, the school completed a year-long celebration of its 125th anniversary.
 The Board of Trustees approved Allen-Stevenson and Its Community, a policy statement about inclusion and community life.

 In 2009, Allen-Stevenson was twice recognized for its work on energy and the environment, first with a coveted Energy Star rating by the U.S. Department of Energy, and then by the U.S. Green Building Council (USGBC) for LEED Gold Certification for Existing Buildings (EB).
 This made Allen-Stevenson the very first elementary school in the United States to achieve LEED-EB Gold status.

 In 2015, Allen-Stevenson filed an application to New York City's Board of Standards and Appeals to build two new buildings behind the facades of existing brownstones for expansion of classroom, arts and athletics space, and cap them with an 18-foot rooftop greenhouse.

-As of 2019, Allen-Stevenson is part way through renovating the adjacent townhouse
+Admissions

+Allen-Stevenson has a highly selective admissions process.
+A financial aid program ensures that the boys remain heterogeneous; as with many of its peer NYC schools.
+The school is private, functioning under a New York City non-profit statute.
+The school is governed by a board of trustees and administered by a head of school.

 Academics

-Allen-Stevenson's program is built on the three A's – Academics, Athletics & the Arts.

-Spanish is taught in all grades.
+The school is divided into two schools that serve boys from TK (transitional kindergarten) through 8th grade.
+It has a rigorous academic curriculum and Allen-Stevenson boys attend top-rated high schools including:

+Collegiate School, Dwight-Englewood School, Ethical Culture Fieldston School, Hackley School, Horace Mann School, Regis High School, Riverdale Country School, Trinity School, and boarding schools Choate Rosemary Hall, Kent School, The Taft School, The Lawrenceville School, The Putney School, Phillips Academy Andover, Phillips Exeter Academy, and Deerfield Academy.

+Lower Division

+The Lower School consists of TK (transitional kindergarten) through fourth grades.